solutionnuts/EmComMap/docs/gettingstarted/installation.rst

 8. Once the download has completed, click **OPEN MAP SERVER** to test the installation.

-.. note:: The he server may be slow to display maps for several minutes while the .mbtiles file is processed.
+.. note:: The map tile server may be slow to display maps for several minutes while the .mbtiles file is processed.

 9. You may proceed to the :ref:`Web Server` installation section.